emirtarik/nlp-kindle/README.md

 | Crude mini-batch + Momentum |     0.7496 | 0.7076 |      0.7234 |   0.7496 |

 ### CNN models
+Convulational neural networks are most commonly applied to analyze visual imagery but they are also known to work for NLP as well.
+Relying on that, we look at a simple CNN model on our dataset below.
+It doesn't look really pleasant at first, so we move on with using two classic optimizations.

 ![Convolutional neural network](/images/c1.png "Convolutional neural network")

+First, the L1 optimization.
+This seems much better compared to the one above.

 ![Convolutional neural network with L1 optimization](/images/c2.png "Convolutional neural network with L1 optimization")

+Lastly, the L2 optimization.
+This one is clearly worse than L1.

 ![Convolutional neural network with L2 optimization](/images/c3.png "Convolutional neural network with L2 optimization")

+We see that the CNN models do not work as well as the crude sequential model with mini-batch optimization and a momentum variable, nor as our tuned ML algorithms.

 |          |   accuracy |     f1 |   precision |   recall |
 |:---------|-----------:|-------:|------------:|---------:|